eliseomartelli/eliseomartelli.it/_posts/2020-03-02-netflix-payments-home-assistant.md

 ## Notify the people in the sharing group

-An important part of this project is **notifying** your friends if there's a change on their _"debts"_.
+An important part of this project is **notifying** your friends if there's a change on their "debts".
 This part is tied to the messaging service of your choice.
 I consider myself lucky that our "sharing group" is on Telegram, widely supported by the official Home Assistant [integration](https://www.home-assistant.io/integrations/telegram/).